panicacid/wifipineapplepager-payloads/library/user/general/MAC_spoofer/README.md

 ### Technical Notes

+* **Workflow:** Spoof your MAC before connecting to target network for best results.
 * **Persistence:** All changes are volatile.
 Rebooting the device will automatically reset the MAC address to its hardware default.
 * **Connection Drop:** Running this payload while connected to a network will drop the connection.
 Reconnection is required after the spoof is applied.